carpetbomb/AnimeTools/README.md

 # AnimeTools

 > [!NOTE]
 > DOES NOT WORK FOR ALL ANIME!
-SOME CRASH PROGRAM / WILL NOT SHOW!
+SOME WILL ERROR BECAUSE THEIR NAMES ARE DIFFERENT IN THE CDN!

+>[!INFO]
+> You can override these errors by editing the AnimeOverride list

 # Info